ghanavat/CleanArchitecture/README.md

 We call it *UseCases* in this template too, but often it's called *Application* layer.
 It is a layer in which all application logics live.

 Changes in this layer should not affect the *Entities*.
 Also, changes done in other layers should not affect the **UseCases** either.

 ### Interface Adapters (Controllers, Gateways, Presenters)
 Think of this layer as your application entry point.
 API endpoints are defined in this layer, and it is also the layer in which the data structure mapping should be done.

-We call this layer in this template, **Presentation** (I have seen examples that others call this layer Web, but it's confusing to me!: D).
+We call this layer in this template, **InterfaceAdapters** (I have seen examples that others call this layer Web, but it's confusing to me!: D).
 We use this layer as an _entry point_;
-to map data from the format that was used/needed for UserCases and Entities to the format they need to be for external agencies/parties such as Database or Web/UI.
+to map data from the format that was used/needed for UseCases and Entities to the format they need to be for external agencies/parties such as Database or Web/UI.

 ### Frameworks and Drivers
-This layer is the last one in Clean Architecture approach.
-It is the layer where all the software details should be living.
+This layer is the last one in Clean Architecture.
+It is the layer where all the software details live.
 The intention here is to provide an environment in which the *details* can cause little/no chaos.

-The *details* bit mentioned in this layer can also be the implementation of your **Command** (mutations) *interfaces* that are defined in the **Entities** layer.
+> DDD Related: The *details* bit mentioned in this layer can also be the implementation of your **Command** (mutations) *interfaces* that are defined in the **Entities** layer.

-In this template, we named this layer **Infrastructure**.
+In this template, we named this layer **Framework**.

 > Note: According to Uncle Bob explanation, the Web/UI is also a detail and Clean Architecture rule says it should be kept on the outside.

-## Repository Structure
+## The Structure of This Template
 The structure of this project template is based on Clean Architecture approach.
 It is without doubt one of the most popular approaches to structure a software solution.

 Below, you will find out, in outward order, the responsibility of each layer.
 Note, they are layers not *.csproj* projects.

-### Core (a.k.a Domain)
+### Core
 The **Core** or **Domain** layer is the heart of the Clean Architecture.
 It contains of all business logics, Entities and Aggregates.

 An *Aggregate* is a group of Entities that should change together.
 So, Entities that are mutated together are placed under *Aggregates*.